All Grade Calculator

 Why exam percentage matters

-Most colleges and employers ask for an exam percentage rather than a list of raw marks.
-A clean percentage is also how you compare results across schools, courses, and grading systems — the marks themselves are meaningless without the maximum.
+Most scholarship applications, college admission forms, and employers ask for an exam percentage rather than raw marks.
+A percentage is also how you compare results across schools and grading systems, since the raw marks mean nothing without knowing the maximum.
+This calculator gives you that number instantly from any combination of paper scores.

 1. Add a row for each exam paper.

-2. Type the marks you scored in the Marks column.
+2. Enter the marks you scored in the Marks column.

-3. Type the maximum marks for that paper in the Out of column.
+3. Enter the maximum marks for that paper in the Out of column.

-4. Read the total, percentage, and letter grade in the result tiles.
+4. Read the total marks, percentage, and letter grade in the result tiles.

 Related calculators